ne1s0n/legpipe2/README.md

 ### Functionalities

-Checks and features that ensure the pipeline fails gracefully when something is wrong:
+I'd like to implement the following checks and features to ensure that the pipeline fails gracefully when something goes wrong:

 - support both .fa.gz and .fasta.gz genome files (see in particular genome indexing module)
 - check if the reference genome is gzipped and not bgzipped